-The Offender Mentor Certification Program (OMCP) is a voluntary program for long-term and life-term offenders.
+The Offender Mentor Certification Program (OMCP) is a voluntary program for long-term and life-term incarcerated individuals.
 This program provides them with the training and education needed to become Alcohol and Other Drug (AOD) Counselors.
 Upon graduating from the OMCP, these OMCP mentors are assigned and paid as co-facilitators in Cognitive Behavioral Interventions (CBI) programs throughout all adult institutions.
-OMCP mentors provide guidance and peer-to-peer support to offenders assigned to a CBI program.
+OMCP mentors provide guidance and peer-to-peer support to incarcerated individuals assigned to a CBI program.

 At the completion of training and required internship hours, OMCP mentors can earn milestone credit, educational merit credit, and obtain an AOD Certification from a certifying organization recognized by the Department of Health Care Services.
-This certification can be used to obtain employment upon release, thereby facilitating the offender’s successful transition into the community.
+This certification can be used to obtain employment upon release, thereby facilitating the incarcerated individuals successful transition into the community.

 - California State Prison, Corcoran (COR)

 - California State Prison, Los Angeles County (LAC)